xtrahuman/To-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do List: structure
+# To Do List

 ## Description
-> creating a starting structure of building a to do list
+> creating a simple todo list where u can add new task, edit, delete tasks and delete all completed tasks

 Demo view                                |  static view :---------------------------------------:|:---------------------------------------: